MakerPnP/egui_tool_windows/README.md

 ## Limitations

-* The goal is to allow them to be used *inside* `egui::Area` and `egui::Window` instances, and by extension, with `egui_dock` windows that but this doesn't work, yet.
-The content is present, but obscured.
 * If one window obscures another, hovering of elements in the obscured window 'bleeds-though'.  e.g. if there's a table with resizable columns obscured by another tool window, when you hover over the obscured column divider the mouse pointer changes and allows obscured columns to be resized, when it should not.